Yoyogi-koen Station: History

-The station opened on October 20, 1972.
+The station was opened on October 20, 1972 by the Teito Rapid Transit Authority (TRTA).

-The station facilities were inherited by Tokyo Metro after the privatization of the Teito Rapid Transit Authority (TRTA) in 2004.
+The station facilities were inherited by Tokyo Metro after the privatization of the TRTA in 2004.

 PASMO smart card coverage at this station began operation on 18 March 2007.

 Passenger statistics

 In fiscal 2013, the station was the least used on the Chiyoda Line and the 117th-busiest on the Tokyo Metro network with an average of 23,581 passengers daily.
 The passenger statistics for previous years are as shown below.